FAQ - General

 EchoLink for Android is an edition of the EchoLink software that runs on an Android smartphone or tablet.

 If you own one of these devices and are a validated EchoLink user, you can access the EchoLink system from nearly

 anywhere where WiFi or cellular networking is available.
 EchoLink for Android is available free of charge

-from the Android Market; tap the Market icon on your phone and search for EchoLink.
+from Google Play; tap the Google Play icon on your phone and search for EchoLink.
 Or, if you have a bar code scanner app on your